InstantQuick/AzureFunctionsForSharePoint/APIDocs/articles/intro.md

 However, many add-ins must support scenarios that are difficult or impossible to achieve through pure JavaScript.
 Azure Functions for SharePoint supports custom back-ends in two ways:
 1. Notification of add-in and SharePoint events via Azure Service Bus queues via the [EventDispatch Function](EventDispatch.html)
-2. A REST service that provides security access tokens for registered clients via the [GetAccessToken Function](GetAccessToken.html)
+2. A REST service that provides security access tokens for registered clients via the [GetACSAccessTokens Function](GetACSAccessTokens.html)

 In both cases the client back-end receives all the information it needs to connect to SharePoint as either the user or as an app-only identity with full control.